 There are two types of Image Segmentation techniques: Instance segmentation and semantic segmentation.
 Instance segmentation differs from semantic segmentation in the sense that it returns a unique label to every instance of a particular object in the image.

 5.)
-Object Detection
+What is Object Detection with AI?

 6.)
-Pose Estimation
+What is Pose Estimation?

 Computer vision is an imperative aspect of companies using AI today.
 If you enjoyed this article, we suggest you read more about the topic:

-- The 11 Most Popular Computer Vision Tools in 2021
+- The 11 Most Popular Computer Vision Tools in 2022

 - Learn about reasons why computer vision projects fail – and how to succeed.